mmuratarat/mmuratarat.github.io/_pages/faq.md

 62. [Why is dimension reduction important?](#why-is-dimension-reduction-important)
 63. [Why would you want to avoid dimensionality reduction techniques to transform your data before training?](#why-would-you-want-to-avoid-dimensionality-reduction-techniques-to-transform-your-data-before-training)
 64. [If you have large number of predictors how would you handle them?](#if-you-have-large-number-of-predictors-how-would-you-handle-them)
+65. How can you compare a neural network that has one layer, one input and output to a logistic regression model?
 65. How do you deal with missing value in a data set?
 66. How do you deal with high cardinality?